rustfoundation/foundation.rust-lang.org/news/supporting-the-future-of-rust-spotlight-on-teaching-initiatives.md

 Rust learning resources come in many forms.
 Paid courses and bootcamps offer structured learning experiences, while free and open-source materials provide options for self-directed learners.
 Alongside these established channels, several teaching initiatives have emerged to help bring Rust into academic settings.

-In this post, the Rust Foundation is excited to highlight organizations and projects addressing the critical need for Rust training in academic settings.
+In this post, the Rust Foundation is excited to highlight several organizations and projects addressing the critical need for Rust training in academic settings.
 While these initiatives are just a few examples, they represent important steps in making Rust more accessible to students and educators.

 ## Spotlight on Educational Initiatives